aturs3001/ai-math-tutor/README.md

 ## 🙏 Acknowledgments

 - Professor Gheni Abla for project guidance
-- Google for the Gemini API
+- Google for the Gemini API (free tier)
 - The React and Flask communities for excellent documentation